gambitproject/gambit/doc/developer.contributing.rst

 Before you start working on a contribution, we encourage you to familiarize yourself with the project.
 Gambit is a mature and complex codebase.
 Even issues marked as "good first issue" may require some understanding of the context and how different parts of the project interact.

 We have always valued thoughtful contributions.
 A common issue for open-source projects is receiving pull requests that are not well-aligned with the project's needs or coding standards.
-To avoid wasted effort on your part and on ours, we strongly encourage you to engage with us before you spend a lot of time on implementation.
+To avoid unproductive effort on your part and on ours, we strongly encourage you to engage with us before you spend a lot of time on implementation.

 A great way to start is by: